moonfly-app/docs/faq.md

 #### Where are the ads?

 We have just launched, and the ads will be deployed shortly.
+We have deals with several advertising networks and everything is ready to go.
+We only want to get a little bit more traction before implementing them.

 ### Verification